Heap Sort

 Understanding Heaps

 - Structure Property: A binary heap is a complete binary tree, which means all levels are fully filled except possibly the last level, which is filled from left to right.
+This property ensures the tree remains balanced.

+Binary heaps are typically implemented using arrays, which provides efficient memory usage and access patterns.
 For an array-based implementation, given an index i:

 Parent(i) = ⌊(i - 1) / 2⌋